craigahobbs/markdown-up/library/markdownup-include-library.md

 - **hideMenu** - Hide the menu links
 - **hideNav** - Hide the navigation links
 - **start** - The start page name
+- **keyboard** - Enable keyboard commands ('n' for next, 'p' for previous, 's' for start, 'e' for end)

 #### Returns